-Remember that you may add multiple endorsement areas.
-Your goal may be to teach Elementary Education, which isn’t on the high-need area list.
-You should absolutely follow your preferred area, but to make yourself more marketable, consider adding an additional endorsement area.
+Remember that you may pursue multiple subject areas.
+You should absolutely follow your preferred area, but to make yourself more marketable, consider adding an additional subject area.
 This will provide the hiring district with flexibility on campus and open more job opportunities to you!
-Ask our Program Advisors about which additional endorsement areas may be most beneficial to your specific skills and interests.
+Ask our Program Advisors about which additional subject areas may be most beneficial to your specific skills and interests.

 Go Above and Beyond: Extracurriculars